b0sc/college/CONTRIBUTING.md

 ### PATH A

-> Contribute by completing the assignments and projects in the respective course folder as per the guide available in the `README.md` file in the respective course folder.
+> Contribute by completing tasks as per the guide available in the `README.md` file in the respective course folder.

 ### PATH B

-> Contribute by creating a new task or project in the respective course folder.
-In the `README.md` file of the respective course folder, you will find the course structure.
-You can add a new task or project to the course structure.
+> Contribute by creating a new task in the respective course folder.
+In the `README.md` file, you will find the course structure where you can add a new task so that others can learn a different practical task.

+-   Each course will have a maximum of 10 tasks, if there are less than 10 tasks, only then you can add a new task to the course, otherwise, you can contribute to other courses or join advanced path.

 ### Advanced Path